-If you want to live in Spain, knowing about Spanish holidays is very important no matter if you are a student, working professional or a business owner.
+If you want to live in Spain, knowing about Spanish holidays is very important no matter if you are a student, a working professional, or a business owner.
 Even if you are not working, this information is still crucial because most local businesses will close during these holidays.
 This article will explain the holidays you are entitled to depending on the region/city you are in.

 In Spain, there are national public holidays as well as regional and even municipal holidays.
-The holidays you can have to depend on the city you reside in.
+The holidays you can have depend on the city you reside in.
 For example, if you study at a university in Barcelona, then you probably have different holidays compared with your friend, who works in Madrid.

-Sometimes, if the holiday falls on a Thursday or a Tuesday, employees are allowed to take the Friday or Monday for holiday as well.
+Sometimes, if the holiday falls on a Thursday or a Tuesday, employees are allowed to take the Friday or Monday for a holiday as well.
 Then the employees will have a long and continuous vacation of 4 days.
 This is called “Puente”.
 However, the “Puente” might not be possible in some private companies.

 2. What are the national Spanish holidays?